inverno-io/inverno-core/README.md

 ## Building Inverno core framework

-The Inverno core framework can be built using Maven and a JDK 11+ with the following command:
+The Inverno core framework can be built using Maven and a [JDK][jdk] 15+ with the following command:

 ```plaintext
 $ mvn install